vinceskahan/v5wiki/SQLite-vs-MySQL.md

 - Takes considerable system resources.

 ## Conclusion
 SQLite is consistently underestimated.
-The SQLite database for my station has well over 1.2M records and 12 years of data and is over 250 MB in size.
-It continues to show great performance.
+The SQLite database for my station has well over 1.5M records, 14 years of data, and is over 330 MB in size.
+It continues to show great performance on a very modest 32-bit machine with 512MB of memory.

-Unless you really require remote access and you are an experienced MySQL administrator, there is really no good reason to use MySQL.
+Unless you really require remote access and unless you are an experienced MySQL administrator, there is really no good reason to use MySQL.